cowprotocol/learn/content/tutorial/03-mevblocker/01-users/03-cancel-transaction/README.md

 title: Cancelling transactions
 ---

-If you want to cancel a pending MEV Blocker transaction without paying gas, you need to enable the `softcancel` feature (cf. [previous tutorial](tutorial/quote-connect)).
+If you want to cancel a pending MEV Blocker transaction without paying gas, you need to be connected to either the `noreverts` or `fullprivacy` endpoint and enable the `softcancel` feature flag (cf. [previous tutorial](tutorial/quote-connect)).

 Even when soft cancellations are disabled, you can cancel a transaction by sending another transaction with equal nonce but higher priority fee.
 However, this will cost you transaction fees.